NathanNCN/Encompass/README.md

   - Run application

 ## Demo
-- To few a demo of Encompass: https://youtu.be/FbfhiUuBTio
+- To view a demo of Encompass: https://youtu.be/FbfhiUuBTio

 ## Usage
 - Created to inspire and promote productivity.
 An application with multiple tools to remove the hassle of swapping between services.
 An app created for all ages looking for a central app to boost productivity